 Before you can apply for testing, you need to have in your possession your DOT Medical Card from a certified National Registry Medical Examiner.
 See link: https://nationalregistry.fmcsa.dot.gov/NRPublicUI/home.seam

 It is recommended that students obtain a Commercial Learners Permit (CLP) before the (1st) day of class.
 However, students will have until the (8th) day of class to obtain CLP*.
 If student does not obtain the CLP by the 8th day of class student will be dropped from the course.
 The cost of the CLP is $25.00.
 You may pick–up a Texas Commercial Motor Vehicle Driver Handbook (free of charge) to prepare yourself.

 -PLEASE NOTE: If you fail any exam three times, a new application fee (25.00) is required and you must retake all required exams

-You will need to take Sections 2, 5, 6 and 14 for the Commercial Learners Permit (CLP).
+You will need to take Sections 14, 2, 6, and 5 in this exact order, for the Commercial Learners Permit (CLP).
 This ensures that you are qualified for the steps required by your Truck Driving instructor.